Project ideas from Hacker News discussions.

 Key Value

-Target Audience Power users, developers, reviewers, and tech‑savvy consumers
+Target Audience Power users, developers, and IT professionals managing mixed‑device fleets

 Difficulty Medium